loveshack/docs/source/deployment/open_cloud_host_setup/lxd_driver.rst

 Bear in mind that the template will override any matching key with the profile.
 If the profile is not found on the node, the default profile will be applied and an error will appear on the VM log.

-A probe will run in each node reporting to the frontend which profiles exist on the node in order for them to be easilty applied without having to manually look for them.
+A probe will run in each node, reporting to the frontend which profiles exist on the node in order for them to be easily applied without having to manually look for them.

 Disks
 ~~~~~
-Attached disks are handled by ``type: disk`` devices in the container, this works different from KVM in such a way that `the disk is mounted on the LXD host and then the mountpoint is passed-through the container in an user defined mountpoint <https://help.ubuntu.com/lts/serverguide/lxd.html.en#lxd-container-config>`_ .
+Attached disks are handled by ``type: disk`` devices in the container, this works differently from KVM in such a way that `the disk is mounted on the LXD host and then the mountpoint is passed through the container in a user defined mountpoint <https://help.ubuntu.com/lts/serverguide/lxd.html.en#lxd-container-config>`_ .

-The disk_attaching process, on a high level descriptions follows:
+The disk_attaching process at a high level follows:

-    - There is an image file whose contents should be visible inside a container directory
+    - There is an image file whose contents should be visible inside a container directory.
-    - In order to tell LXD to handle a disk, this file should be mounted on a host directory, ``$DATASTORE_LOCATION/$system_datastore_id/$vm_id/mapper/disk.$disk_id``
+    - In order to tell LXD to handle a disk, this file should be mounted on a host directory, ``$DATASTORE_LOCATION/$system_datastore_id/$vm_id/mapper/disk.$disk_id``.
-    - The disk can be of different types, currently, the supported ones are **raw** and **qcow2** image files, and ceph **rbd**.
+    - The disk can be of different types; currently, the supported ones are **raw** and **qcow2** image files, and Ceph **rbd**.
-    - In order to be mounted, first, each image needs to be mapped to a host device
+    - In order to be mounted, first each image needs to be mapped to a host device.
-    -  Depending on the image type, a different utility will be used, ``losetup`` for **raw** images, ``qemu-nbd`` for **qcow2** images and ``rbd-nbd`` for ceph rbd.
+    -  Depending on the image type, a different utility will be used, ``losetup`` for **raw** images, ``qemu-nbd`` for **qcow2** images and ``rbd-nbd`` for ceph **rbd**.
-    - If the image has multiple partitions, each partition will be mounted until an ``/etc/fstab`` file is found and each partition with a valid filesystem will be mounted accordingly.
+    - If the image has multiple partitions, each partition will be mounted until an ``/etc/fstab`` file is found, and each partition with a valid filesystem will be mounted accordingly.

 Additional Attributes
 ~~~~~~~~~~~~~~~~~~~~~

-The **raw** attribute offers the end user the possibility of passing by attributes not known by OpenNebula to LXD.
+The **raw** attribute offers the end user the possibility of passing attributes not known by OpenNebula to LXD.
 Basically, everything placed here will be written literally into the LXD deployment file.

 .. code::